across-protocol/toolkit/packages/sdk/README.md

 To stake native ETH in one step:

-1. Bridge ETH to the destination chain, sending the output tokens (WETH) to Across's MulticallHandler contract (since contracts receive WETH).
+1. Bridge WETH to the destination chain, sending the output tokens (WETH) to Across's MulticallHandler contract (since contracts receive WETH).
 2. Unwrap WETH to obtain native ETH.
 3. Stake the ETH on your staking contract.